CJ Fulton

-Christopher "CJ" Fulton (born June 24, 2002) is an Irish professional basketball player for the Iowa Wolves of the NBA G League.
+Christopher "CJ" Fulton (born 24 June 2002) is an Irish professional basketball player for Kangoeroes Basket Mechelen of the BNXT League.
 He played college basketball with the Lafayette Leopards and the Charleston Cougars.

 Early life and youth career

-Christopher Fulton was born in Belfast, Northern Ireland to parents Adrian and Jackie Fulton on June 24, 2002.
+Christopher Fulton was born in Belfast, Northern Ireland to parents Adrian and Jackie Fulton on 24 June 2002.
 His father Adrian played basketball for the Irish National Team and the Belfast Star, and currently serves as the Star's head coach.
 His grandfather, Danny Fulton, served as the head coach of the National Team and the Belfast Star, winning two Super League titles with the latter.
 His great grandfather, Bertie Fulton, was the first footballer from Northern Ireland to ever compete at the Olympic Games, as he represented Great Britain at the 1936 Summer Olympics.

 Fulton played basketball for St Malachy's College in Belfast, winning nine National Championships (2014–20) and two Finals MVP's (2018 and 2019) with the school.
 He spent his senior year at The Winchendon School in Boston, Massachusetts so NCAA basketball coaches could watch him play.

 While still in school, Fulton played two seasons for the Belfast Star in the Irish Super League from 2018–20.
 He was named Young Player of the Year for the 2018–19 season, in which he averaged 9.2 points and 5.4 assists per game.
 Fulton was again named Young Player of the Year for the 2019–20 season, after improving to average 17.5 points and 7.5 assists per game, winning an All-Star First Team Selection and the league championship at the end of the season.